-At St William’s Catholic Primary School we have developed a more active, exciting and creative primary curriculum with the help of Dimensions Curriculum!
-As experts in primary curriculum design, they are able to confidently support schools like ours, in developing and implementing a new primary curriculum model that is truly fit for our unique purpose.
-All statutory requirements of the new National Curriculum are mapped in with Dimensions to ensure complete coverage through both thematic and discrete teaching of subjects.
+At St William’s Catholic Primary School we have developed an exciting and creative primary curriculum with the help of Lancashire Consultants.
+Our curriculum is designed with English underpinning each of our topics, in developing and implementing our new primary curriculum model we have increased the curriculum time devoted to English and Mathematics.
+Each topic is introduced with a topic week to immerse the children in their new topic and inspire their learning.
+All statutory requirements of the 2014 National Curriculum are mapped to ensure complete coverage through both thematic and discrete teaching of subjects.
 You can see in more detail what this looks like on our curriculum overviews.

 For details on the National Curriculum 2014 guidance please click here